 History of the garden

 Originally Kiyosumi garden was the residence of the wealthy merchant in Edo period.
-During Meiji period the founder of Mitsubishi, Yataro Iwasaki bought the the grounds of Kiyosumi Garden, planning to create a garden for his employees’ recreation and to invite the guests.
+During Meiji period the founder of Mitsubishi, Yataro Iwasaki bought the the grounds of Kiyosumi Garden, planning to create a garden for his employees’ recreation and to invite the distinguished guests.
+The garden was completed in 1880 as circuit style garden where includes a large pond drawing water from Sumida river, man made hills and valuable stones collected from nationwide by Mitsubishi’s steamships.
+On the occasions of the Great Kanto earthquake in 1923 and WWⅡ this garden saved many lives as an area of refuge.

-The garden was extensively damaged during the Great Kanto earthquake and World War Ⅱ, but still remains the figure of the past days.
-Now it is opened to the public and designated as the Place of scenic Beauty by Tokyo Government.
+Kiyosumi garden was opened to the public in 1977 and designated as the Place of scenic Beauty by Tokyo Governmenｔ in1979.

 Daisen-sui, pond with islets